What You Need to Know About the New W-4 Form

 There is no IRS requirement for employees to submit new forms, unless you are requesting a change to your withholding or you are starting a new job.
 However, it may be worthwhile to update your W-4 if you were surprised by a significant tax bill or refund when you last filed your income taxes or if your tax situation has recently changed.

 What's different about this form from the previous version?

 The new version is designed to be less complex so that your withholdings can be more accurate.
 It also takes into account the fact that personal and dependency exemptions are currently suspended, so the new form removes allowances and instead takes into account information that affects your taxable income under current tax law.

 What does it mean that exemptions are gone?

-The 2018 Tax Cuts and Jobs Act suspended the personal exemptions that all taxpayers were allowed to take for each dependent in their household.
-While there are still rules that allow for tax deductions for certain dependents, taxpayers no longer automatically get a deduction of several thousand dollars for each dependent in their household.
+The Tax Cuts and Jobs Act suspended the personal exemptions that were previously allowed for each dependent in the household.
+While there are still rules that allow for tax deductions and credits for certain dependents, taxpayers no longer automatically get a deduction of several thousand dollars for each dependent in their household.

 Will my tax withholdings change with this new form even if my situation doesn't?